“Never mind searching for who you are,

 “Realisation and deep thought are the stepping-stones of self discovery.”

-The very same phenomenon has been happening with me in my journey as a blogger.
+The very same phenomenon has been happening to me in my journey as a blogger.
 Shifting my writing from memoirs to recipes to parenting and now adding another chapter book reviews, I’ve done a lot of experimenting with my blogging niche.
-But in the process, I have gained something priceless, self discovery.
+But in the process, I have gained something priceless, self-discovery.

 Knowledge of my own personality and my true likings.